-The Conservatory of Fine Arts kicked off its 36th season on October 1st by registering more than 650 students for classes in visual arts, dance, dramatic arts, and vocal music.
-This 24-week Saturday morning instructional program, offered on the campus of California State University Los Angeles, through Gifted/Talented Programs, is open to third through twelfth grade LAUSD students who have been identified as talented in the arts or recommended by their regular schools.
+The Conservatory of Fine Arts is a Saturday morning supplemental instructional program, offered on the campus of California State University, Los Angeles, that is open to third through twelfth grade LAUSD students who have been identified as talented in the arts or recommended by their regular schools.

-Both district arts instructors and professionals from arts fields stretch students' abilities in their selected disciplines by providing differentiated instruction with a broad and varied curriculum aligned to the California Visual and Performing Arts Framework.
-Vocabulary and historical context are emphasized along with the skills and techniques needed to be ready for a career in the arts.
+Both District arts instructors and professionals from arts fields stretch students' abilities in their selected disciplines.
+Instructors provide differentiated instruction with a broad and varied curriculum aligned to the California Visual and Performing Arts Framework.
+Vocabulary and historical context of the arts are emphasized.
+Students focus on the skills and techniques needed to be ready for a career in the arts.

-Instruction is provided on selected Saturdays for each academic year, beginning in October and concluding in May.
+Instruction is provided on select Saturdays for each academic year.

-- The Performing Arts Division offers instruction to students who have talent in drama, dance, and/or voice and meets from 9:00 a.m. to 1:00 p.m.
+Offers instruction to students who have talent in drama, dance, and/or voice.

 How to Apply

-Students "identified" in the area of talent (new or returning) have first enrollment priority and will receive a letter of invitation to attend; returning "active" students have second priority; new recommended applicants will be placed depending on availability of space.
+Students "identified" in the area of talent have first enrollment priority and will receive a letter of invitation to attend; non-identified returning students have second priority; new recommended applicants will be placed by lottery depending on availability of space.

-Students with talent may be recommended by a teacher or administrator familiar with student's abilities by completing and signing the "Recommendation Checklist."
-School personnel may refer to the online Memorandum titled, “Gifted/Talented Conservatory of Fine Arts Program,” available each school year to obtain the paper application and referral instructions.
+School personnel may refer to the Memorandum titled "Gifted/Talented Programs Conservatory of Fine Arts" to obtain the paper application and referral instructions.

-Due to state restrictions, the administrator of an independent or affiliated charter school within LAUSD boundaries must contact the Charter Schools Division to coordinate payment through the fee-for-service process for each new student to participate.
+Due to state restrictions, the administrator of an LAUSD authorized independent or affiliated charter school must contact the Charter Schools Division to coordinate payment through the fee-for-service process for each new student to participate.